treeder/passkeys/README.md

 Callbacks you can use to update your database:

 - emailStart({email}): Called when user first enters email, either to sign up or sign in.
-Good chance to create the user.
+Good chance to create the user and get/set a user ID.
 If you return an object with a `userID` field, that userID will be stored in the session and passed to emailVerified below.
 If you don't do this, a new unique ID will be assigned.
+- emailSend({ userID, email, token, url }): Lets you send your own verification email.
+Send it to `email` and include the `url` in the email for the user to click to verify.
-- emailVerified({email, userID}): Called after email is verified.
+- emailVerified({email, userID}): Called after user clicks the verification link in their email and email is verified.
 - passkeyVerified({email, userID}): Called after user logs in with a passkey.

 You'll need 6 endpoints: